Chiari I malformation

 Chiari I malformations are more frequently encountered in females 2.

-The likelihood of becoming symptomatic is proportional to the degree of downward descent of the tonsils.
-All patients who have greater than 12 mm of descent were symptomatic, whereas approximately 30% of those whose descent measured between 5 and 10 mm were asymptomatic 1.
+The likelihood of becoming symptomatic is proportional to the degree of descent of the tonsils.
+In one study, all patients with greater than 12 mm of descent were symptomatic, whereas approximately 30% of those whose descent measured between 5 and 10 mm remained asymptomatic 1.

-A cervical cord syrinx is present in 20-56% and hydrocephalus in upto 30% 1,3 of cases and both are thought to result from abnormal CSF flow dynamics through the central canal of the cord and around the medulla.
+- thought to result from abnormal CSF flow dynamics through the central canal of the cord and around the medulla

-Although historically visible on myelography, cross sectional imaging (especially MRI) is needed to accurately diagnose and assess for Chiari 1 malformations.
-In either case the diagnosis is made by measuring how far the tonsils protrude below the margins of the foramen magnum.
-The distance is measured by drawing a line from the inner margins foramen magnum (ophisthion to basion), and measuring the inferior most part of the tonsils.
-As is to be expected, values used vary somewhat from author to author 2:
+Although historically visible on myelography, cross-sectional imaging (especially MRI) is needed to diagnose accurately and assess for Chiari I malformations.
+In either case, the diagnosis is made by measuring how far the tonsils protrude below the margins of the foramen magnum.
+The distance is measured by drawing a line from the inner margins foramen magnum (basion to opisthion) and measuring the inferior most part of the tonsils.
+As is to be expected, values used vary somewhat from author to author 2,7:

 - above foramen magnum: normal

-- <3 mm: also normal but the term benign tonsillar ectopia can be used
+- <3 mm: also normal but the term low-lying tonsils can be used